 The Cañariaco Copper Project is an advanced stage porphyry copper exploration and development project located in Northern Peru.
-The Company is reviewing opportunities for further optimization of economics with a specific focus of identifying the potential for a higher grade and lower throughput which would reduce the required project capital for Cañariaco Norte.
+The Company is reviewing opportunities for further optimization of economics with a specific focus of identifying the potential for a higher grade and lower throughput which could reduce the required project capital for Cañariaco Norte.
+Ausenco Engineering has been engaged to conduct Desk Top studies for an optimized Start Up operation.
 Additionally, the Company intends to further explore opportunities to identify additional mineral deposits within the Cañariaco Copper Project.
 At Cañariaco Norte both Pre-Feasibility and Feasibility level (50% completed) studies currently indicate a robust large-scale project using a copper price of \$2.50 per pound.